krishna-units-crux/Sessions-B1/Linux-sessions-20-5-23.md

 ![Rack](/rack.jpg)

-       - **server** (blde) : Serve blade means Server and its come        without monintor and we will put it in the rack.
+       - **server** (blde) : Serve blade means Server and its comewithout monintor and we will put it in the rack.

 ![server](/server.jpg)